3 tech giants report combined profits of more than $50B

 Microsoft on Tuesday reported fiscal fourth-quarter profit of $16.5 billion, up 47% from the same period last year.
 Net income of $2.17 per share beat Wall Street expectations.
 The software maker also topped forecasts by posting revenue of $46.2 billion in the quarter that ended on June 30, a 21% increase over the same time last year.

 Analysts were expecting Microsoft to earn $1.91 per share for the April-June quarter on revenue of $44.1 billion.
 Microsoft profits have soared throughout the pandemic thanks to ongoing demand for its software and cloud computing services for remote work and study.
-But the company's shares fell 2.9% to $278.19 in after-hours trading.
+After an initial dip in after-hours trading, the company's shares later recovered and were up by less than 1%.

 Growth in sales of Microsoft's cloud services, which compete with Amazon and other companies, and its Office productivity tools for handling work documents and email both outpaced overall revenue growth.
 The company's historical pillar — personal computing — grew just 9% in the quarter.